 Thanksgiving road travel increased this year

-While road traffic always sees a boost over the Thanksgiving holiday, it’s a reminder that the number of motorists is rising each year and that is yet another reason for commercial truck carriers to work with truck drivers that know how to safely operate a commercial vehicle.
+While road traffic always sees a boost over the Thanksgiving holiday, it’s a reminder that the number of motorists is rising each year.

 In a pre-Thanksgiving press release, AAA said it projected that as many as 43.4 million Americans would travel at least 50 miles during the Thanksgiving holiday weekend.
 AAA says the Thanksgiving holiday travel period is defined as Wednesday, Nov.
 27 to Sunday, Dec.
 1.